Maps, Maps and more Maps

 Driving Directions

 To get to Meadow Park take Lantana Road, Highway 101, south out of Crossville.
 After about 3.5 miles, go straight through the lights where Highway 282 turns off for Lake Tansi.
 The road narrows from four lanes down to two lanes.
 After another mile turn right on to City Lake Road.
 There is a large Meadow Park sign on the corner.
 The trail-head parking is about half a mile on the left but you might want to follow City Lake Road to where it dead-ends at the park marina and office.
 Enjoy the views across the lake, and maybe use the restrooms at the campsite.
-Feel free to stop in the office and say “Hi” to Marlene Potter the park manager, then drive back up the entrance road 0.6 miles to the trail-head parking lot which will now be on the right hand side of the road.
+Feel free to stop in the office and say “Hi” to the park manager, then drive back up the entrance road 0.6 miles to the trail-head parking lot which will now be on the right hand side of the road.

 Fairfield Glade Trails